 Undoubtedly, those who put more effort into their Queen's Badge gain the most benefit from completing the award.
 It is not about just doing the minimum to get by.
 It is your chance to be inventive and creative and that has to be encouraged.

-Take sufficient time over the award.
-I know that many will want to see it completed in the shortest possible time – but experience shows that those who pace the work over a couple of sessions benefit most.
-You will have many other pressures in your life and your work on the Queen’s Badge has to be fitted around your other responsibilities.
+Take sufficient time over the award, it will take at least 12 months, those who pace the work over a couple of sessions benefit most.
+You will have many other pressures in your life and your work on the Queen's Badge has to be fitted around your other responsibilities.